I love the look and feel of vintage and antique items. My collections contain quite a few beautiful items that I enjoy sharing.

+Several other companies have marketed patterns called "Sandwich:" Anchor Hocking, Indiana Glass, and Tiara Exclusives.
 The "Sandwich" pattern should not be confused with glass manufactured by manufacturers of that name or those located in Sandwich, Massachusetts.

 The Boston & Sandwich Glass Company was founded in 1825 in the town of Sandwich, Massachusetts (Cape Cod).
 The company closed in 1888.
 There were several other glass companies that opened in the town of Sandwich.
 By the 1920s there were no glass manufacturers on Cape Cod.
 This means they closed before the period of depression glass.